types of job interviews

 Panel Interview

 This creates group dynamics and assesses the presence of the mind of the candidate.
-This may seem intimidating to the candidate and this gives room to understand how well they handle stress.
-Panel interviews leave no room for personal preference, are a reliable method of the hiring process, and familiarize the candidate with the work environment in a brief time.
+This intimidating kind of interview can be used well by keeping calm and practicing hard.
+Panel interviews leave no room for personal preference, a reliable method of the hiring process, they familiarize the candidate with the work environment in a brief time.

 Situational Interview